Chronic Fatigue Syndrome

 alcohol and medication intolerances

-Some CFS patients also report mild to moderate symptoms of anxiety or depression.
-However, many people with CFS don't have depression or any other psychiatric illness.
-Depression may be a secondary effect of CFS, not necessarily a primary condition, as people attempt to cope with the changes in lifestyle that living with a chronic illness dictates.
+People with ME/CFS also report mild to moderate symptoms of anxiety or depression.
+However, many people with ME/CFS don't have depression or any other psychiatric illness.
+Depression may be a secondary effect of ME/CFS, not necessarily a primary condition, as people attempt to cope with the changes in lifestyle that living with a chronic illness dictates.

 Whether anxiety or depression occurs before or during the illness is not the significant factor; getting help for these distressing conditions is what is essential.

-Allergies also tend to be more common in CFS patients than in the general population.
-Many CFS patients have a history of allergies years before the onset of the syndrome.
-Sometimes patients report a worsening of allergic symptoms or the onset of new allergies after becoming ill with CFS.
-Because allergies are so common in people with CFS, it is important to identify symptoms caused by allergies so they can be treated independently.
+Allergies also tend to be more common in people who have ME/CFS than in the general population.
+Many people with ME/CFS have a history of allergies years before the onset of the syndrome.
+Sometimes they report a worsening of allergic symptoms or the onset of new allergies after becoming ill with ME/CFS.
+Because allergies are so common in people with ME/CFS, it is important to identify symptoms caused by allergies so they can be treated independently.

 Your health care professional should take a thorough medical history and conduct extensive physical and mental status examinations, including laboratory tests.